Why Won’t My Cat Sleep With Me Anymore? Help!

 Cats have very sensitive hearing and their ears are made to amplify sounds.
 Therefore they can be easily disturbed from their sleep if it’s too noisy.

-Don’t be surprised to find your cat sleeping under the bed than next to you when morning comes.
+Don’t be surprised to find your cat sleeping under the bed rather than next to you when morning comes.

 Cats Like To Sleep On Higher Ground